yongzhu/cb-ux-toolkit/README.md

-# CareerBuilder Employee Screening Visual Design Library - CBES VDL
+# CareerBuilder UX Toolkit - (CUT)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
 Please refer to the post [The Angular Library Series - Creating a Library in Angular 6](https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5) to better understand this project's structure.

 ## Overview

-The CBES VDL is an extension of [CB's VDL](https://github.com/cbdr/cb-vdl) and [oneCB initiative](https://company-40162.frontify.com/d/6xYC97AVwz1E/style-guide).
-The goal of this project is to build off of the the design library presented in the CBL while satisfying the needs of CBES's unique functionality all the while staying true to the oneCB initiative.
+CUT is a rebuild and restructure of [CB's VDL](https://github.com/cbdr/cb-vdl) and [oneCB initiative](https://company-40162.frontify.com/d/6xYC97AVwz1E/style-guide).
+The goal of this project is to build off of the the design library presented in the CBVDL but update UX standards and improve the library as much as possible.

 *Note: At the creation of this project the cb-vdl project was no longer maintained.
-The project does not contain a direct dependency on the cb-vdl library but opts to use its code as a base.*
+The project does not contain a direct dependency on the cb-vdl library but opts to use its code as a starting point.*

 ## Using the Library